What are Bifacial Solar Panels?

-Bifacial (“two-faced”) solar panels can capture solar power from both sides of the panel.
+Bifacial (“two-faced”) Solar Photo-Voltaic (PV) panels can capture solar power from both sides of the panel.
 Bifacial solar panels offer many advantages over traditional solar panels.
 Power can be produced from both sides of a bifacial module, increasing total energy generation.
 In general, more power can be generated from bifacial modules for the same area.

-Traditional solar panels capture sunlight on one light-absorbing side, and light energy that cannot be captured is simply reflected away.
-This is not the case with bifacial solar panels- rather, these types of panels have solar cells on both sides.
-This enables the panels to absorb light from the back as well as the front.
-Practically speaking, this means that a bifacial solar panel can absorb light that is reflected off the ground or another material.
+Traditional solar panels capture sunlight on one light-absorbing side.
+The light energy that cannot be captured is simply reflected away.
+Bifacial solar panels have solar cells on both sides, which enables the panels to absorb light from the back and the front.
+Practically speaking, this means that a bifacial solar panel can absorb light reflected off the ground or another material.

-The efficiency gain depends greatly on the installation, but bifacial panels on average may see a 6-9% improvement in output over a conventional “monofacial” panel.
+The efficiency gain depends greatly on the installation.
+Still, bifacial panels, on average, may see a 6-9% improvement in output over a conventional “mono facial” panel.

 Bifacial modules come in many designs.
-Some are framed while others are frameless.
-Some are dual-glass, and others use clear back sheets.
+Some are framed, while others are frameless.
+Some are dual-glass, and others use transparent back sheets.

 How are bifacial modules installed?